yairm210/Unciv/Uniques.md

 "Earn [amount]% of killed [unitFilter] unit's [param1] as [param2]" - param1 accepts "Cost" or "Strength", param2 accepts "Gold" or "Culture".
 For example, "Earn [100]% of killed [Military] unit's [Strength] as [Culture]", "Earn [10]% of killed [Military] unit's [Cost] as [Gold]"

-"-[amount]% building maintenance costs [cityFilter]"
+"-[amount]% maintenance cost for buildings [cityFilter]" [Pending #4158]

+"Immediately creates the cheapest available cultural building in each of your first [amount] cities for free"

+"Immediately creates a [buildingName] in each of your first [amount] cities for free"

+These last two uniques may seem like they only have a one-time effect.
+However, the 'free' also means that you don't pay any maintenance costs for these buildings.

+"+[amount]% attacking strength for cities with garrisoned units"

+"+[amount]% defensive strength for cities"

+"+[amount] happiness from each type of luxury resource"

 ## Buildings-only

 "Doubles Gold given to enemy if city is captured"

-"[40]% of food is carried over after population increases"
+"[amount]% of food is carried over after population increases"

 "All newly-trained [unitFilter] units in this city receive the [promotionName] promotion"